No marks for students to ease stress

 No marks for Royal Welsh College students to ease stress

-Students at Cardiff's Royal Welsh College are not being given their first year academic marks in a trial to try to reduce stress and anxiety.
+Students at Cardiff's Royal Welsh College of Music and Drama are not being given their first year academic marks in a bid to reduce stress.

-The idea is to help boost students' wellbeing as they transition into higher education on the courses for acting and design for performance.
+The idea is to help boost students' wellbeing as they transition into higher education on courses for acting and design for performance.

-Bosses said past groups have focused on where marks placed them, rather than developing themselves and their skills.
+Bosses said past groups had focused on where marks placed them, rather than developing themselves and their skills.

 It will be reviewed later this year and could be rolled out to other courses.